decentraland/documentation/content/creator/sdk7/architecture/systems.md

   console.log("delay since last tick: ", dt)
 }

-// add system (making a pointer) const mySystemInstance = engine.addSystem(mySystem)
+// add system (giving it a priority and name) engine.addSystem(mySystem, 1, "DelaySystem")

 // remove system
-engine.removeSystem(mySystemInstance)
+engine.removeSystem("DelaySystem")
 ```

-Note that to remove the system you need a pointer to the _instance_ of the system, not to the system's class.
-In the above example, `engine.removeSystem()` is not being passed `mySystem` (the system class declaration).
-It's being passed `mySystemInstance` (the instance that was added to the engine).
 A scene can potentially have multiple instances of a same system running together, so you need to tell the engine which one of those to remove.